CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

         expression *expected* (using `re.search`)
     -   `not-regex`, `not-matches`: *actual* does not match the Python regular expression *expected* (using `re.search`)
+    -   `python`: Python 3 code to test *actual*: the body of a function of one argument named `value` containing the actual value and returning `True` (when cast to `bool`) if the test passes.
+The Python regular expression module `re` is available for the code.
+    -   `shell`: shell command line reading *actual* from standard input and returning true (0) if the test passes.
+The shell used is the default shell.
+The command line is executed in the temporary directory containing the input and output files and with the environment variables specified in `envvars` of `input`.
+The command should *not* change the input and output files.

     For the tests `regex` (`matches`) and `not-regex` (`not-matches`), a value for the `flags` parameter to the `re.search` function can